beejjorgensen/propaganda/03-new-propagandists.md

 thousand dollars' worth of cloth.
 The suits made up according to the specifications are then advertised as the latest fashion.
 The fashionable men in New York, Chicago, Boston and Philadelphia wear them.
-And the Topeka man, recognizing this leadership; does the same.
+And the Topeka man, recognizing this leadership, does the same.

 Women are just as subject to the commands of invisible government as are men.
 A silk manufacturer, seeking a new market for its product,